 Tom Burke, one of E3G’s founding directors, has been quoted in the Economist in an article entitled “Hot Under the Collar”.
 The piece argues that the upcoming Energy Bill fails to take enough conservation measures to manage demand.
 Parts of the article are reprinted below.
-It first appeared in the online version of the Economist, and is also in the print edition.
+The full article can be found here,

 Hot under the collar: not enough is being done to cut demand for electricity